Weighting and Robustness

 This work seeks to identify the technical and conceptual strengths and weaknesses of each weighting technique, to clarify which techniques are best suited to set weights in which contexts of multidimensional poverty measurement, and how such weights are to be verified.

 In 2008 OPHI held a workshop on weighting in multidimensional measures.
-For the most up to date products of this workshop, read OPHI’s working papers on this topic.
-The original materials from the workshop on weighting in multidimensional measures are also available on our workshops page.
+For the most up to date products of this workshop, read OPHI Working Papers and Research in Progress papers on this topic.
+The original materials from the workshop are also available here.

 Robustness tests assess the sensibility of results to different weights within a given technique and across methods.